ShoheiMiyata/phyvac/How to create main code.md

                 break
 ```
 ### temperature and power calculation
 `AHU_0` and `ASHP1_0` store the value of the equipment variable as the value of the previous time step.
-In this program, the inlet temperature of the equipment refers to the outlet temperature of the previous time step.
+In this program, the inlet temperature of the equipment refers to the outlet temperature of the other equipment at the previous time step.
 ```
     AHU_0 = copy.deepcopy(AHU)
     ASHP1_0 = copy.deepcopy(AHP1)